menahassan/interactive_map/README.md

 Thong Do (thobado1999@gmail.com),
 Ruth Fekade (fekad22r@mtholyoke.edu).

 With both interactive and non-interactive elements, we hope our project will be useful for the museum.
+We chose this project because we wanted to help reduce the information barrier between the government and the people.
+Today, tensions between the executive branch and the press are at an all-time high.
+Access to free reporting is a cornerstone of our democracy, which is why one of our primary focal points was developing a web scraping service to display the latest, most up-to-date reporting on the United States' relations with each country as well as on the world's most pressing global issues.

 Highlights:
 - US diplomatic presence visualization: indicates where we do and don't have a diplomatic presence